 That’s a good price—I’ve seen comparable feeders priced over $90, sometimes without offering the variety of features we’re seeing from this Petlibro unit.

 Additionally, we’re working with Petlibro to get you a great deal.
-When you enter the coupon code ALLABOUTCATS in the Petlibro store checkout, you’ll receive 20% off of your purchase.
+When you enter the coupon code XALLABOUTCATS in the Petlibro store checkout, you’ll receive 20% off of your purchase.
 That brings your cost down to $59.49, which is a very competitive price for such a feature-rich feeder.

 The Petlibro Easy Feed 6L Automatic Pet Feeder offers an excellent balance of simplicity and functionality.